rowanmiller/Demo-EF6Advanced/DemoScript.md

   * You'll notice there are a lot more packages than just the ones you install during the demo.
 The extras are the ones that are included in the ASP.NET project template - you will need all of them to be able to restore packages when you reset the code base to the starting point.
 Be sure to copy them all so that you can sucessfully perform the 'Every Time Setup' without a network connection.

 ### Every Time Setup
-* Reset the code base to the starting solution
+* Reset the repo to ensure it's cleaned up from any previous run thru's of the demo
  * How you do this will depend on what Git tools you have installed.
 Here is how to do it using the Git command line:
   * Open a console to the local repo directoy and run the following commands
-  * `git reset --hard StartingPoint`
+  * `git reset --hard`
   * `git clean -fdx`
 * Reset the **AdventureWorks2012** database using the **ResetDatabase.sql** file in the repo.
 * Run Visual Studio as an administrator (running as an administrator seems to minimize occurrences of the issue mentioned in the next point)